ic-labs/django-icekit/docs/architecture/specs/Refactor Repeating Events - Functional Spec.md

 ### Occurrence

-An Occurrence is a new light-weight representation we will use in ICEKit Events to store the date/time and duration when an Event should be shown on a calendar.
+An Occurrence is a new light-weight representation we will use in GLAMkit Events to store the date/time and duration when an Event should be shown on a calendar.
 In particular, it replaces the need to clone whole Event models just to change their date/time as is currently the case.

 The main purpose of Occurrences is to serve as an in-database representation for each instance in an event family so we can quickly find and display future events, rather than needing to regenerate an entire event family to find information we need.
 To be absolutely clear, events will only appear in a calendar if they have at least one occurrence – an event with no occurrences is invisible in a calendar.